QwenLM/qwen-code-action/docs/best-practices.md

 # Best Practices

-This guide provides best practices for using the Gemini CLI GitHub Action, with a focus on repository security and operational excellence.
+This guide provides best practices for using the Qwen Code GitHub Action, with a focus on repository security and operational excellence.

 - [Best Practices](#best-practices)
   - [Repository Security](#repository-security)